DCRT-LUMC/exonviz/paper.md

 `ExonViz` is a Python package and online application that creates biologically accurate transcript figures, including features such as coding regions, genetic variants and exon reading frames.
 ExonViz is written in Python 3, its web interface is built using Flask.
-It uses the public Mutalyzer API (Lefter et al., 2021) to fetch transcript information.
-This gives ExonViz access to all transcripts defined in the RefSeq (O’Leary et al., 2016) and Ensembl (Harrison et al., 2023) databases across many species, ranging from human and mouse to fruit fly and coelacanth.
+It uses the public Mutalyzer API [@Lefter2021] to fetch transcript information.
+This gives ExonViz access to all transcripts defined in the RefSeq [@OLeary2016] and Ensembl [@Harrison2024] databases across many species, ranging from human and mouse to fruit fly and coelacanth.
 Transcripts and annotations defined on the reverse strand are reversed on the fly, so ExonViz always visualizes transcripts in their forward orientation.

 ![Example transcript highlighting ExonViz features](docs/figures/abstract.svg){#abstract}